gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 This prevents creating a merge commit when merging master into your feature branch and creates a nice linear history.
 However, just like with squashing you should never rebase commits you have pushed to a remote server.
 This makes it impossible to rebase work in progress that you already shared with your team which is something we recommend.
-When using rebase to keep your feature branch updated you [need resolve similar conflicts again and again](http://blogs.atlassian.com/2013/10/git-team-workflows-merge-or-rebase/).
+When using rebase to keep your feature branch updated you [need to resolve similar conflicts again and again](http://blogs.atlassian.com/2013/10/git-team-workflows-merge-or-rebase/).
-You can reuse recorded resolutions (rerere) sometimes, but with without rebasing you only have solve the conflicts one time and you’re set.
+You can reuse recorded resolutions (rerere) sometimes, but with without rebasing you only have to solve the conflicts one time and you’re set.
 There has to be a better way to avoid many merge commits.

 The way to prevent creating many merge commits is to not frequently merge master into the feature branch.
 We'll discuss the three reasons to merge in master: leveraging code, solving merge conflicts and long running branches.
 If you need to leverage some code that was introduced in master after you created the feature branch you can sometimes solve this by just cherry-picking a commit.
-If you feature branch has a merge conflict creating merge commit is a normal way of solving this.
+If your feature branch has a merge conflict, creating a merge commit is a normal way of solving this.
-The last reason is having long lives branches that you want to keep up to date with the latest state of the project.
+The last reason is having long lived branches that you want to keep up to date with the latest state of the project.
-In [Martin Fowler his article about feature branches](http://martinfowler.com/bliki/FeatureBranch.html) he talks about this Continuous Integration (CI).
+Martin Fowler, in [his article about feature branches](http://martinfowler.com/bliki/FeatureBranch.html) talks about this Continuous Integration (CI).
-At GitLab we are guilty of confusing CI with testing branches, in Martin Fowler his words: "I've heard people say they are doing CI because they are running builds, perhaps using a CI server, on every branch with every commit.
+At GitLab we are guilty of confusing CI with branch testing.
+Quoting Martin Fowler: "I've heard people say they are doing CI because they are running builds, perhaps using a CI server, on every branch with every commit.
 That's continuous building, and a Good Thing, but there's no integration, so it's not CI.".
-The solution to prevent many merge commits is to keep our feature branches shortlived, the vast majority should take less than one day of work.
+The solution to prevent many merge commits is to keep your feature branches shortlived, the vast majority should take less than one day of work.
-If your feature branches commenly take more than a day of work look into ways to create smaller units of work and/or use [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html).
+If your feature branches commenly take more than a day of work, look into ways to create smaller units of work and/or use [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html).
-As for the long running branches that take more than one day there two strategies.
+As for the long running branches that take more than one day there are two strategies.
 In a CI strategy you can merge in master at the start of the day to prevent painful merges at a later time.
 In a synchronization point strategy you only merge in from well defined points in time, for example a tagged release.
-This strategy is [advocated by Linus Torvalds](https://www.mail-archive.com/dri-devel@lists.sourceforge.net/msg39091.html) because the state of the code at these points is better know.
+This strategy is [advocated by Linus Torvalds](https://www.mail-archive.com/dri-devel@lists.sourceforge.net/msg39091.html) because the state of the code at these points is better known.

-In conclusion we can say that we should try to prevent merge commit but you should not try to eliminate them.
+In conclusion, we can say that you should try to prevent merge commits, but not eliminate them.
 Your codebase should be clean but your history should represent what actually happened.
 Developing software happen in small messy steps and it is OK to have your history reflect this.
 You can use tools to view the network graphs of commits and understand the messy history that created your code.